Q: Do you ever provide a discount? I’m a huge fan, but I would like to reduce the cost as I have to ship it to New York.

 Q: I’m so excited to find my flour has arrived so quickly!
 Thanks for that!
 I really appreciate it.
 I’m on a mission to purge my family and friends of GMO/Roundup grains, so I am hoping to begin increasing my order within the next few months.
 I do want to confirm that Roundup (glyphosate) is not used for any purposes at Bluebird Grain Farms.
 I’ve been telling my friends that if we are going to get serious about filling our families with “clean” foods then we may want to invest in small home mills and purchase our grains whole.
 Your farm comes highly recommended, but I wanted to be extra certain that we are purchasing the cleanest grains we can find.

 A: We are 100% certified organic producer and processor.
 There is absolutely NO glyphosate used in any of our production/processing.
-All of our grain varieites are non-GMO .
-All seed production is grown on our farm.
+All of our grain varieties are certified non-GMO.

 Q: I’ve been sprouting the Farro and then cooking it.
 I notice that it tastes much sweeter after I sprout it.
 Do you know if sprouting it will increase the sugar content and by how much?
 I’m really trying to keep my sugar intake down to next to nothing so I’m curious about how much sugar I’m taking in from the sprouted grain.